When I talk about designing your Thomas Jefferson Education in your homeschool family (TJEd) - I'm not saying that this

-Rather, it is a suggestion on how the principles outlined in A Thomas Jefferson Education MAY be put into practice in your homeschool.
+Rather, what follows is a suggestion on how the TJEd principles MAY be put into practice in your homeschool.
 Always keep in mind.... your family..... your goals....... your unique approach... your homeschool!

 So, if you want to find out more - from the source, read what Oliver Van DeMille says in his book, A Thomas Jefferson Education; Teaching a Generation of Leaders for the Twenty-First Century.

 I would also recommend: A Thomas Jefferson Education Home Companion, by Oliver DeMille, his wife Rachel and Diann Jeppson, has many practical steps in creating a plan for your family.
 This book has additional ideas from Mrs Diann Jeppson and this book shows that a TJEd will look different in everyone's home.

 A third book in the trilogy which will help you also is : Leadership Education: The Phases of Learning.
-This book shows the reader what the phases of learning are and how TJEd principles can be implemented in your homeschool.
+This book shows the reader what the phases of learning are and how Thomas Jefferson Education principles can be implemented in your homeschool.